CTFEDs/FutureFriendlyUXWorkshop/decks/future-friendly-deck.md

 ^ * long term approach
 * guided by principles

+^ Justin

 ---

 ### Future Friendly UX Design

 ## An example

+^ Steve
-^ How we're going to do it today
+How we're going to do it today

 ---